Hamlet (Thomas): Act 2 in detail

 An extended version of this very short duet appears in the piano-vocal score.
 Only the initial phrases of this passage are found in the original full score, and the section which begins with the Queen's phrase Hélas!
 Dieu m'épargne la honte – "Alas! may God spare me the shame" is marked as a possible cut.
 The scoring of the remainder of the duet was thought lost.
 The original manuscript with the full score of the duet was recently found at the Bibliothèque nationale de France in Paris.
 The uncut duet is performed in the video recording with Simon Keenlyside as Hamlet.
 It is included as an appendix in the recording with Thomas Hampson as Hamlet (see Recordings).

 Recitative.
 At the conclusion of the duet Hamlet enters, and the orchestra plays Hamlet's Theme.
 When the 8-bar theme has concluded, the King calls to Hamlet (The King: Cher Hamlet – "Dear Hamlet"), and Hamlet responds "Sire!".
 Claudius asks Hamlet to refer to him as Father, but Hamlet responds that his father is dead.
 Claudius offers his hand, in Hamlet's father's name.
 There is a pause as the orchestra begins again to play Hamlet's Theme, and Hamlet responds: "His is cold and lifeless."
 When the theme has finished, Claudius calls Hamlet "My son...", but Hamlet angrily responds: "My name is Hamlet!", and starts to walk away.
 The orchestra begins Hamlet's Theme again, and Gertrude asks whether Hamlet seeks the young and beautiful Ophélie, but Hamlet responds that youth and beauty will vanish in a single day.
 When the orchestra has finished playing Hamlet's Theme, Claudius suggests that Hamlet may wish to travel abroad, to France and Italy, but Hamlet responds he'd rather travel, like the clouds, among the stars, amid bolts of lightning.

 There is a distant sound of festive music.
 The theme employed is that of the Danish March (which accompanies the entrance of the royal court in the following Play Scene).
 The King tells Hamlet to listen to the sound of the festivities and admonishes him to hold up his head.
 Hamlet announces he has summoned an itinerant troupe of actors to provide entertainment.
 Claudius agrees to this, and then says to Gertrude, "He knows nothing!", but she replies "I am afraid!" as they turn to leave.
-The orchestra begins to play the theme of Hamlet's Promise, and Hamlet sings: Mon pére!
+The orchestra begins to play the theme of Hamlet's Promise, and Hamlet sings: Mon père!
 Patience!
 Patience! – "My father!
 Patience!
 Patience!".